Sulagna-pradhan/Object-Detection-Model/README.md

 # Object-Detection-Model

 This repository contains an object detection model built using Python.
-The model uses a pre-trained DETR (Detection Transformer) from Hugging Face to detect and classify objects in real-time video streams.
+The model uses a pre-trained DETR (Detection Transformer) from Hugging Face to detect and classify objects by images.

 ## Getting Started